 A nice way to treat a vegan is to give them a Christmas hamper full of delicious treats.
 It’s also a nice way to give a gift to a whole family in one go rather than having to think of individual presents.
 There are a few companies who sell ready made hampers but you can easily make them up yourselves and often this is the cheaper option.

 Think about whether you want your hamper to have ready-

 Make sure you buy a specifically vegan hamper rather than a vegetarian hamper -

 The Virginia Hayward Vegan Jute Bag Hamper has chocolate, wine and savoury treats.
-You can also create a custom hamper.
+There's also a vegan tray, and a vegan wine hamper

 Vorrei import fine Italian food and have vegan versions of the Christmas hampers, as well as supplying other seasonal foods.

 Montezuma sell a nicely made vegan chocolate gift bag.

 Plamil, the makers of vegan chocolates and spreads, also have a hamper comprised of their own products.

 For this to be viable, you will need to have a very good wholefood shop locally, or be prepared to buy all your products from the many online shops.
 You may need to buy from more than one place to get a variety.
 Some things will be available from your local supermarket.

 To begin, you need an empty hamper.
 If you want to do it properly, you could buy a " target="_blank">wicker basket but this may be a waste unless the recipient is likely to find a use for it once all the contents have been devoured.
 You could buy a large decorated gift box from a stationer’s, or (the eco-